luizkowalski/localsync/README.md

 ## Considerations

 * Some obvious things are missing like token encryption and pagination in the entries endpoint.
-While they are important, I believe that this is out of scope for this project (and don't impact my presentation).
+While they are important, I believe that this is out of scope for this project (and don't impact my skill presentation as token encryption is baked in Rails and pagination is pretty much standard thing these days).
 * In a real world scenario, I would probably spend more time normalizing the data (e.g. `fields`).
-I know that this are customer-provided data hence they don't really have a pattern and normalizing them would be hard and would take a lot of time'.
+I know that this are customer-provided data hence they don't really have a pattern and normalizing them would be hard and would take a lot of time.
 * While I didn't normalize `fields`, I maintained the links between entries/assets (see on `app/models/entry.rb#L14`).
 * Some other production features would be needed in a real world scenario like:
   * Logging